Biography

 Money for Nothing, writer, WGA registration # 1230268, Autumn 2007.

-On the Lake: Love and Life in a Distant Place, due for broadcast in early 2009, producer and writer with director David Bettencourt.
+On the Lake: Love and Life in a Distant Place, premiered in February 2009, followed by PBS broadcasts in major national markets, co-producer and writer.

 All published in The Providence Journal: